Thank you for adding your voice! Your action today will help clean up Washington’s agricultural future.

 After signing, you will receive a confirmation email at the address you provided.
 You must click the link in that message before your messages will be sent to the officials.

 If you don’t see the confirmation email in your inbox, please try checking your ‘spam’ or ‘junk’ folder.

 More details about our specific objections to spreading sewage sludge on agricultural lands can be found HERE.

 Dear Ms. Bellon and Gov. Inslee,

 You must immediately impose a state-wide emergency moratorium on approving all pending permits for land application of sewage sludge.

-Residents who live in an area near Davenport, Washington called Mill Canyon feel threatened by a proposal to spread municipal sewage sludge (aka “biosolids”) on nearly 900 acres of nearby agricultural land uphill from where they live, garden and farm.
-The area in question includes their natural watershed.
+Residents who live in an area near Davenport, Washington called Mill Canyon successfully challenged a proposal to spread municipal sewage sludge (aka “biosolids”) on nearly 900 acres of nearby agricultural land uphill from where they live, garden and farm.
+The area they defended includes their natural watershed.

 Hundreds of industrial, pharmaceutical and organic pollutant contaminants are known to be present in sewage sludge but are completely ignored by Department of Ecology biosolids regulations.
 The Department routinely approves sewage sludge for land application based on just two pathogen indicators and whether concentrations of only nine metals (Arsenic, Cadmium, Copper, Lead, Mercury, Molybdenum, Nickel, Selenium and Zinc) are within its arbitrarily-set parameters for those metals.
 With respect to what is known to contaminate sewage sludge, this degree of oversight is inadequate to assure safety.